• Skip to primary navigation

 Get creative and customize these easy breakfast cookies with whatever mix-ins sound good to you.
 Here are a few options:

-• Add chocolate: Throw in some dairy-free chocolate chips or chop up a dark chocolate bar
+• Add chocolate: Throw in some dairy-free chocolate chips or chop up a dark chocolate bar.

-• Get spicy: Add more warm, cozy flavor with ground ginger, clove, cardamom or nutmeg
+• Get spicy: Add more warm, cozy flavor with ground ginger, clove, cardamom or nutmeg.

 • Go tropical: Unsweetened coconut shreds, golden raisins, macadamia nuts, and chopped dried mango or papaya make a cookie that tastes like a day at the beach.
 Try adding in ripe banana for a fun flavor variation!

-HOW TO MAKE HEALTHY BREAKFAST COOKIES
+HOW TO MAKE BREAKFAST COOKIES

 Step 1